BoxuChan/Hako/README.md

 No Plugins will be installed, you have just made them available.
 You can now select which of these plugins you actually want to install.

 ## [Skippy](https://github.com/BoxuChan/Skippy)
-- A plugin meant to help you skip over the cutscenes in MSQ Daily Roulettes & Dungeons.
+- A plugin meant to help you skip over a bunch of cutscenes that may be skippable or unskippable normally, such as MSQ Daily Roulettes & Dungeons related ones.
 - Originally started by [a08381](https://github.com/a08381), heavily edited and maintained by [BoxuChan](https://github.com/BoxuChan).

 ## [Emote Counter](https://github.com/BoxuChan/EmoteCounter)